jonmarple/JEM-Modules/README.md

 # JEM-Modules
 Collection of my personal modular synth modules for VCV Rack.
-Faceplates are in need of an update so you can see what each module is, but they are functioning otherwise.

 ## VCO-1
     Simple voltage controlled oscillator with a sine wave output, voltage input, and pitch knob.